NBISweden/proteomics-servers/Proteios/README.md

-# Ansible scripts for installing Proteios SE on Ubuntu 14.04 server
+# Ansible scripts for installing Proteios SE on Ubuntu 16.04 server

 The scripts in this folder can be used to install the latest version of Proteios Software Environment on a fresh Ubuntu server.
 Note that you'll need all files in the folder.
 It is recommended to change the Proteios root password when you are done with the installation.

 ##Instructions
-First test ssh login to server (Ubuntu 14.04 LTS) using your certificate to check that you can access the server.
+First test ssh login to server (Ubuntu 16.04 LTS) using your certificate to check that you can access the server.
 Make sure that TCP ports 8080 (for http access to Proteios), and
 8080 and 35000-36000 (for accessing the Proteios FTP server) are not blocked by any external firewall if you have trouble accessing the server at a later stage.
 Then:

 1. Edit ansible_hosts so that [proteios] points to the IP number of your new server.
+For local installation it should instead read `localhost ansible_connection=local`
 2. Edit ansible.cfg:
+  * Edit inventory path so that it points to your ansible_hosts file: `inventory = ...`
-  * Set the path to your private key file: `private_key_file = ...`
+  * Set the path to your private key file: `private_key_file = ...`.
+The path is often `/home/USER/.ssh/id_rsa`
-  * Set the remote user account to use: `remote_user = ...`
+  * Set the remote user account to use: `remote_user = ...`.
+For local installation it should be your username.
 3. Run: `ansible-playbook proteios-ansible.yml`
+  - Note: If your installation requires password on sudo, you should add this ansible-playbook command line option at the end: `--ask-become-pass`.
+This also applies to the following steps.
 4. Check that you can log into proteios server as root (http://SERVER:8080/proteios/app) using a web browser.
 5. Run: `ansible-playbook tandem.yml`
 6. Run: `ansible-playbook featuredetection.yml`